Emergency on Planet Earth (song): Music video

-The accompanying music video for the single was directed by W.I.Z.
-It features the members of Jamiroquai on a spaceship, resembling the Sith spaceship from Star Wars: A New Hope, receiving a video message from Kay, who is singing and dancing in the middle of nowhere.
-The video was published on YouTube in November 2009.
-It has amassed more than 3.9 million views as of November 2021.
+The accompanying music video for "Emergency on Planet Earth" was directed by W.I.Z. and features outer space extravaganza shot on motion control.
+It depicts the members of Jamiroquai on a spaceship, resembling the Sith spaceship from Star Wars: A New Hope, receiving a video message from Jay Kay, who is singing and dancing in the middle of nowhere.
+The video was produced by Kim Mnguni for Medialab and released on 2 August 1993.
+It was later made available on YouTube in 2009 and had generated more than 4.4 million views as of June 2025.